IBM/pycloudmessenger/README.md

 ## pycloudmessenger
-The purpose of this project is to provide sample code for interacting with various messaging based cloud patforms provided by IBM Research Ireland.
+The purpose of this project is to provide sample code for interacting with various messaging based cloud platforms provided by IBM Research Ireland.

 ## Install